fatihdulger/fatihdulger/README.md

 - 👋 Hi, I’m Fatih...
 - 🧑‍🎓 I have fundamental skills of HTML, CSS, JavaScript, Python & MySQL and NoSQL .
-- 👀 I’m an aspiring candidate to be a full stack developer.
+- 👀 I’m on my professional journey to be a full stack developer.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on beginner projects.
 - 📩 How to reach me: email, direct message through my webpage or DM on twitter.